Terms and Conditions

 § 5 Delivery and Performance Times

-Delivery and performance dates are only binding if expressly agreed in writing as binding.
+Delivery and performance dates are only binding if expressly agreed in text form as binding.

 Adherence to agreed deadlines requires the timely clarification of all technical issues, the timely fulfilment of the client's duties to cooperate, and the punctual provision of the construction site.